-Our study had some limitations due mainly to its retrospective character: the treatment protocols and the follow-up procedure were not identical for all patients.
-Another issue was the radiation dose applied to PET-positive lesions in the prostatic fossa and to PETpositive pelvic lymph nodes: Zilli et al. (11) delivered 74 Gy to MRI-positive local relapses and D'Angelillo et al. (38) delivered up to 80 Gy to choline PET-positive lesions in the prostatic fossa.
-In comparison, dose escalation to macroscopic local recurrences in our study was performed with an overall lower dose of up to 72 Gy.
+Our study has several limitations mainly due to its retrospective character: the treatment protocols and the follow-up procedure were not identical for all patients.
+Another issue is the radiation dose applied to PET-positive lesions in the prostatic fossa and to PET-positive pelvic lymph nodes: Zilli et al. (11) delivered 74 Gy to MRI-positive local relapses and D'Angellilo et al. (38) delivered up to 80 Gy to choline PET-positive lesions in the prostatic fossa.
+In comparison, dose escalation to macroscopic local recurrences in our study was performed with an overall lower dose up to 72 Gy.
 Thus, future studies should aim to assess the optimal sRT dose for PET-positive regions and clarify whether higher radiotherapy doses to PET-positive regions may enable deferral of ADT.
-Further shortcomings of the present analysis that limit final conclusions were the relatively short follow-up due to the only recent availability of PSMA PET/CT, as well as the differing duration of ADT in 26 of 90 patients (29%) but with most patients (88%) discontinuing ADT after 5 mo and relatively long before the last PSA measurement.
-Hence, at best, our primary endpoint, BRFS, may serve as a surrogate marker for PCa-specific survival or overall survival.
+Further shortcomings of the present analysis that limit final conclusions are the relatively short follow-up due to the only recent availability of PSMA PET/CT and differing duration of ADT in 26/90 patients (29%), but with most patients (88%) discontinuing ADT after 5 months and relatively long before last PSA measurement.
+Hence, at best our primary endpoint, BRFS, may serve as a surrogate marker for PCa-specific survival or overall survival.